robert-mcdermott/rag_webquery/README.md

 ollama pull zephyr:latest
 ```

-Ollama support several other models you can choose from in the [library](https://ollama.ai/library).
-If you use a model other than Zephyr, you'll need to specify it with the **rag-webquery** '--model' flag.
+Ollama supports several other models that you can choose from in the [library](https://ollama.ai/library).
+If you want to use a model other than Zephyr, you'll need to pull it with Ollama and specify it with the **rag-webquery** '--model' flag.

 ## Installation